AtsuLeVrai/zen/README.md

 A: Zen is 10x easier to learn (no lifetime annotations), compiles faster, has better error messages, and includes development hot-patching.
 You get Rust's performance without the complexity.

-**Q: Why C for the compiler instead of Rust or modern languages?**
+**Q: Why C++ for the compiler instead of Rust or other modern languages?**
-A: Total control.
-C gives us zero runtime overhead, maximum performance, universal portability, and the ability to implement crazy innovations like hot-patching.
-Every legendary compiler (GCC, Clang) is written in C.
+A: C++ provides the perfect balance: total control like C, but with modern features like RAII, templates, and STL.
+We get zero runtime overhead, maximum performance, universal portability, plus automatic memory management and sophisticated abstractions for implementing innovations.

 **Q: Is this just another systems language?**
 A: No!
 Zen targets everything - web (WebAssembly), desktop, mobile, backend.
 It's a universal language that's both